Streets for All: Kalamazoo Ave (2026-2027)

 • A new roadway surface

-• New street lighting, including overhead roadway lights for vehicles and pedestrian-scale post-top lights along sidewalks
+• New street lighting, including lights over the roadway for vehicles and light posts along sidewalks for pedestrians

 • Modern traffic signals mounted on mast arms (instead of hanging from overhead wires)